bpoe1222/Daily-Planner/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

+* A simple scheduler app for planning your workday

+- Built by Bailey Poe